manoelcampos/market-tracker/README.md

             /*Percentage (between [0..100%]) of variation (up or down) that this particular stock should have so you are notified.
-            If the stock doesn't have this configuration, the defaultPercentVariationNotification is used instead.*/
+            If the stock doesn't have this configuration, the defaultExpectedPercentVariation is used instead.*/
-            "percentVariationNotification": 15.0,
+            "expectedPercentVariation": 15.0,

             "baseQuote": 15.00
         }